Peek into The Secret Blog Buy Enid Blyton books Be notified of updates by email

-On the trail of Peterswood
+On the Trail of Peterswood

-Article by Keith Robinson
+Article by Keith Robinson (updated June 17, 2009)

 The village of Peterswood is a typical Enid Blyton setting, a friendly little place with narrow country lanes, old houses, a bakery on every corner, and a picturesque river.
 Everything's postcard-pefect.
 So where is it exactly?
 When I read all these books with my Enid Blyton reading buddy, Geoff, we were keen to Find Out.